Alluaudia procera (Drake) Drake

 Madagascan Ocotillo, Madagascar Ocotillo, African Ocotillo

-Alluaudia procera is an unusual, spiny, succulent shrub or small tree with paired rounded leaves and grey spines that sprout up along the stout, whitish-gray, mostly upright stems.
+Alluaudia procera is an unusual, spiny succulent shrub or small tree with paired rounded leaves and grey spines that sprout up along the stout, whitish-gray, mostly upright stems.
 It grows up to 60 feet (18 m) tall.
 Some stems occasionally fork off in a pendulous direction before curving back upwards.
-Young plants form a tangle of stems that last for several years after which a strong central stem develops.
-The central stem is cylindrical, up to 20 inches (50 cm) in diameter and can be free of branches for 20 to 33 feet (6 to 10 m).
-The leaves and spines alternate along longitudinal lines, which near the tips have shallow channels between the lines.
+Young plants form a tangle of stems that last for several years, after which a strong central stem develops.
+The central stem is cylindrical, up to 20 inches (50 cm) in diameter, and can be free of branches for up to 33 feet (10 m).
+The leaves and spines alternate along longitudinal lines that near the tips have shallow channels between the lines.
 Leaves are deciduous in the long dry season.
 Plants in cultivation can, but rarely, flower with the tiny male or female flowers.
 They are greenish-yellow and appear in open thyrses at the tips of the branches.

 USDA hardiness zones 9b to 11b: from 25 °F (−3.9 °C) to 50 °F (+10 °C).